JaxxyIV/nottpr/README.md

 randomizer causes something in this module to break, please open a new GitHub issue.

-Note: nottpr is **not** approved for use in official races at this time.
+Note: nottpr's ROM patching is **not** approved for use in official races at this time.
 This may be subject to change in the future.

 ## Special Thanks